Hidalgo (state): History

 In 1861, the government of the vast State of Mexico was centered in Toluca, west of Mexico City.
 The distance of the capital was one of the reasons why the state of Hidalgo would eventually separate.
-When French forces invaded central Mexico in 1862, the large territory of Mexico was divided into three military sectors for defense.
+When French forces invaded central Mexico in 1862, the large territory of Mexico was divided into three military sectors for defence.
 The second district had its capital in Actopan and its borders were roughly commensurate with that of modern Hidalgo.
 The French succeeded in placing Maximilian I on the throne of Mexico, who visited Pachuca in 1865.
 Soon thereafter, insurgent activity against the French government intensified and after Maximilian was overthrown, the new republican government decided to make this military district the state of Hidalgo in 1869.
 The state was named after Miguel Hidalgo y Costilla, the first leader of the Mexican Independence movement.

 From the establishment of the state until the Porfirio Díaz period, the economy, especially the mining sector was erratic.
 In the late 1880s, a number of modern inventions, such as the telegraph, telephone and railroad helped the Hidalgo economy.
 It also brought in another wave of foreign investment in the mining industry.
 By the mid-1900s, much of the mining production in Pachuca and Real del Monte was controlled by U.S. based interests such as the United States Mining Smelting and Refining Company.
 Pulque haciendas, primarily selling to nearby Mexico City, were prosperous in the late 19th and early 20th centuries.
 The prosperity of the state was best seen in the capital of Pachuca with the construction of many civic structures, but many rural areas were still quite impoverished.
 This situation would make the state favor the oncoming Mexican Revolution.